northwest-heat/php_oauth_netlifycms_nwheat/README.md

-# Special Version for Penrose and NWHEAT
+# Special Version for  NWHEAT
 PHP oAuth hosted on HeroKu

 # netlify-cms-oauth-provider-php